SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

 ## 1)	How to do a Save as New Project from an existing project
 a.
 Go to Lobby link https://ad272-rt8pv9xc.eu10.build.cloud.sap/lobby<br>
 b.
+Click on <b>tdct3ched1.accounts.ondemand.com</b><br>
+c.
 Login with your user id ad272-XXX@education.cloud.sap where XXX is your assigned user like 001 or 002 and so on and password will be Acce$$teched23 <br>
-c.
+d.
 Locate the Process Automation type of application with name “Risk and Mitigation Approval Process”<br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Locate_Project_1.png)<br>
-d.
+e.
 Click on More options and Choose “Save As New Project”<br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Save_New_Project_2.png)<br>

   i.
 Choose the option for Select Version as “Editable Version”<br>